 bandwidth Amount of data processed by calls of the specified type in the time frame.
-This applies only to r ead and write calls. count The number of calls of the specified type in the time frame. max-latency The maximum duration of any call of the specified type in the time frame.
-See the Latency Sam pling section. mean-latency The mean duration of any call of the specified type in the time frame, provided the number of calls is higher than the value of MISTRAL_MONITOR_LATENCY_MIN_IO.
-See the Latency Sampling section. total-latency The total duration of time spent in calls of the specified type in the time frame, provided the number of calls is higher than the value of MISTRAL_MONITOR_LATENCY_MIN_IO.
-See the Lat ency Sampling section. memory The amount of memory used by the job.
-This is the total of the Resident Set Size (RSS) of the i ndividual processes.
-Note that if the application uses shared memory then the actual memory consumption could be much less than the sum of the RSS for each process. memory-RSS Same as memory. memory-size The amount of memory used by the job.
+This applies only to read and write calls. count The number of calls of the specified type in the time frame. max-latency The maximum duration of any call of the specified type in the time frame.
+See the Latency Sampling section. mean-latency The mean duration of any call of the specified type in the time frame.
+See the Latency Sampling section. total-latency The total duration of time spent in calls of the specified type in the time frame.
+See the Latency Sampling section. memory The amount of memory used by the job.
+This is the total of the Resident Set Size (RSS) of the individual processes.
+Note that if the application uses shared memory then the actual memory consumption could be much less than the sum of the RSS for each process. memory-rss Same as memory. memory-vsize The amount of memory used by the job.
 This is the total of the Virtual Memory Size (VM Size) of the individual processes.
-Note that if the application uses shared memory then the actual memory consumption could be much less than the sum of the VM Size for each process. user-time The amount of CPU time used by the job while executing user code. system-time The amount of CPU time used by the job while executing system code.
-CPU-time The amount of CPU time used by the job while executing either user or system code. host-cpu-use r-time The amount of CPU time used by the host while executing user code. host-CPU-sy stem-time The amount of CPU time used by the host while executing system code. host-CPU-wa it-time The amount of CPU time used by the host while waiting for I/O oprations to complete.
+Note that if the application uses shared memory then the actual memory consumption could be much less than the sum of the VM Size for each process. user-time The amount of CPU time used by the job while executing user code. system-time The amount of CPU time used by the job while executing system code. cpu-time The amount of CPU time used by the job while executing either user or system code. host-cpu-user-time The amount of CPU time used by the host while executing user code. host-cpu-system-time The amount of CPU time used by the host while executing system code. host-cpu-iowait-time The amount of CPU time used by the host while waiting for I/O oprations to complete.

-For processing the following resource rules: memory, memory-loss, memory size, user-time, system-time, and CPU time, Mistral takes measurements once per second, so if the time frame is shorter than this, then results for these rules will not be logged in every time frame.
-For processing the following resource rules: host-CPU-user-time, host-CPU- system time, and host-CPU-wait-time, Mistral takes measurements at the end of every timeframe and at the end of Mistral execution.
+For processing the following resource rules: memory, memory-rss, memory-vsize, user-time, system-time, and cpu-time, Mistral takes measurements once per second, so if the time frame is shorter than this, then results for these rules will not be logged in every time frame.
+For processing the following resource rules: host-cpu-user-time, host-cpu-system-time, and host-cpu-iowait-time, Mistral takes measurements at the end of every timeframe and at the end of Mistral execution.

 For all resource rules, the PATH, CALL-TYPE, and SIZE-RANGE fields should be left blank.
-For example memory-size-rule,,,, memory-size, 0MB user-time-rule,,,,user- time,0ms host-CPU-system-time rule,,,,host-CPU-system-time.0ms
+For example memory-vsize-rule,,,, memory-vsize, OMB user-time-rule,,,,user-time,Oms host-cpu-system-time-rule,,,,host-cpu-system-time,Oms